vessels-tech/papers/other/2018-06-10-unleash-summary.md

 Last friday (the 8th of June, 2018) I arrived home from the Unleash summit in Singapore.
 Exhaused from both flying, talking, and working, I crawled into bed and fell asleep for the best part of a day.
 How did it come to this?

-As I wrote in my previous [post](insert link), I was lucky enough to be 1 of 1000 young talents selected to participate in Unleash's 2018 global innovation summit in Singapore.
-[Unleash](insert_link) brings together 1000 talents (their word, not mine) from around the world to tangible businesses and innovations in pursuit of the sustainable development goals.
+As I wrote in my previous [post](https://medium.com/unleash-lab/setting-goals-for-unleash-2018-2e8c120b5533) , I was lucky enough to be 1 of 1000 young talents selected to participate in Unleash's 2018 global innovation summit in Singapore.
+[Unleash](https://unleash.org) brings together 1000 talents (their word, not mine) from around the world to tangible businesses and innovations in pursuit of the sustainable development goals.

 I'm going to break down my Unleash experience into 6 points: *2 hard things, 2 fun things, and 2 tangible next steps* for myself to take in my career and vocation.

 ## Hard Thing #1: Gate Checks.

 Ok.
 Let me back up here for you non-unleashers.
 During unleash, we are divided up into smaller groups based on the sustainable development goals (SDGs) which float your boat.
-I was in Clean Water & Sanitation, based on my experiences with [MyWell](insert link), and then divided into smaller groups of 4-6 to work on a specific issue related to our SDG.
+I was in Clean Water & Sanitation, based on my experiences with [MyWell](https://vesselstech.com/mywell.html), and then divided into smaller groups of 4-6 to work on a specific issue related to our SDG.
 My team were focussed on water scarcity, but more on that later.

-Unleash uses an innovation process quite similar to Google Ventures Design Sprint - called ____.
+Unleash uses an innovation process quite similar to Google Ventures Design Sprint - called [insert].
 The process was made by Deloitte (one of unleashed's sponsors), and came along with some experienced facilitators to guide us through the process.
 It involves a whole bunch of sticky notes, whiteboard markers and coffee (or tea in my case).

 ![so many papers!](./unleash_summary_pics/postits.JPG)

-The process is broken down into 4 distinct phases, with each phase ending in a "Gate". [insert phases].
+The process is broken down into 4 distinct phases, with each phase ending in a "Gate".
 In order to pass a gate, you must complete the exercises within a phase, and stand up to an intense round of questioning from your facilitators.

 Gate checks are kind of like fighting bosses in Zelda, you don't strictly need to beat each boss in a defined order, you can move around from one to another, but you won't finish the game unless you beat all of them.